Indoor Soccer Rules

 • Each team has 5 players on the field including the goalie.

-• At least 2 players of the opposite gender must be on the field at all times.
+• At least two players must be of the opposite gender.

 • Unlimited subs at any time during play.
 Subs must enter the field after the other player comes off the field.